-Goodwill of \$1,324,142 was derived from consolidating WCI effective January 1, 2014, see Note 16.
-The remaining \$102,040 of goodwill relates to the 1999 acquisition of a 50% interest in WCI.
+Goodwill of \$1,324,142 was derived from consolidating WCI effective January 1, 2014, see Note 16, and \$102,040 of goodwill related to the 1999 acquisition of a 50% interest in WCI.
+Goodwill of \$466,765 was recorded on the April 20, 2015 acquisition of CAST, see Note 17.
 The Company accounts for its Goodwill in accordance with FASB Accounting Standards Codification 350, Intangibles - Goodwill and Other, which requires the Company to test goodwill for impairment annually or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, rather than amortize.
 Goodwill impairment tests consist of a comparison of each reporting unit's fair value with its carrying value.
 Impairment exists when the carrying amount of goodwill exceeds the implied fair value for each reporting unit.
 To estimate the fair value, management used valuation techniques which included the discounted value of estimated future cash flows.
 The evaluation of impairment requires the Company to make assumptions about future cash flows over the life of the asset being evaluated.
 These assumptions require significant judgment and are subject to change as future events and circumstances change.
 Actual results may differ from assumed and estimated amounts.
 Management determined that no impairment write-downs were required as of December 31, 2014.
-There have been no changes in circumstances that would indicate an impairment at March 31, 2015.
+There have been no changes in circumstances that would indicate an impairment at June 30, 2015.